-The pipeline is the heart and soul of Wercker, it’s where you define the actions (steps) and environment for your tasks, often your tests, builds and deploys.
+The pipeline is the heart and soul of Wercker.
+It’s where you define the actions (steps) and environment for your tasks.
+It's also often where you define your tests, builds and deploys.
 They are an aggregate of steps and will pass or fail based on the steps within.

-Each pipeline also comes with an environment, some set by default by the Wercker tool and, when run by wercker.com, others defined by the settings you’ve entered on wercker.com.
+Each pipeline also comes with an environment.
+Some environments are set by default by the Wercker tool.
+When run on wercker.com, they are defined by the settings you’ve entered on wercker.com.

 Steps are the actions performed within pipelines.